Flibio/EconomyManager/README.md

   @Subscribe
   public void onServerStarting(ServerStartingEvent event){
-    //Create a new EconomyAPI instance using the implementation of the economy interface created in step 1 EconomyAPI economyAPI = new EconomyAPI(new MyEconomy());
+    //Create a new EconomyAPI instance
+    EconomyAPI economyAPI = new EconomyAPI();
-    //Register the economy as the server's economy - EconomyManager will handle all logging and errors economyAPI.registerEconomy();
+    //Register your economy as the server's economy - EconomyManager will handle all logging and errors economyAPI.registerEconomy(new MyEconomy());
   }

 }